-Whenever testing of drinking water finds concentrations of lead that exceed federal and state standards, the Superintendent or designee shall notify parents/guardians and take immediate steps to make inoperable any fountains or faucets where excess lead levels may exist.
+Whenever testing of drinking water finds concentrations of lead that exceed federal and state standards, the Superintendent or designee shall notify parents/guardians and take immediate steps to shut down and make inoperable any fountains or faucets where excess lead levels may exist.
 (Health and Safety Code 116277)

-Lead Exposure
+Prevention of Lead Exposure

-In addition to keeping school facilities as dust-free and clean as possible, the following steps shall be taken to minimize potential exposure to lead in school facilities:
+In addition to keeping school facilities as dust-free and clean as possible testing for the presence of lead in drinking water in district schools, the following steps shall be taken to minimize potential exposure to lead in school facilities:

-- 1. Lead-based paint, lead plumbing and solders, or other potential sources of lead contamination shall not be used in the construction of any new school facility or the modernization or renovation of any existing school facility.
-(Education Code 32244) - 2.
+- 1. School facilities shall be kept as dust-free and clean as possible. - 2.
+Lead-based paint, lead plumbing and solders, or other potential sources of lead contamination shall not be used in the construction of any new school facility or the modernization or renovation of any existing school facility.
+(Education Code 32244) - 2.3.
 Lead exposure hazards shall be evaluated before any renovation or remodeling is begun, and children shall not be allowed in or near buildings in which these activities may create lead dust.
-Contractors and workers shall comply with state and federal standards related to the handling and disposal of lead debris and the clean-up and containment of dust within the construction area. - 3.
+Contractors and workers shall comply with state and federal standards related to the handling and disposal of lead debris and the clean-up and containment of dust within the construction area. - 3.4.
 Lead-based painted surfaces that are in good condition shall be kept intact.
-If leadbased paint is peeling, flaking, or chalking, contractors or workers shall follow state and federal standards for safe work practices to minimize contamination when removing the paint. - 4.
+If lead-based paint is peeling, flaking, or chalking, contractors or workers shall follow state and federal standards for safe work practices to minimize contamination when removing the paint. - 4.5.
 Soil with low lead content may be covered with grass, other plantings, concrete, or asphalt.
 For soil with high lead content, removal and abatement are required. - 5.
 Drinking water shall be regularly tested for lead and remediated as provided in the section "Drinking Water" above.